Courses - Faculty of Arts

 Explores the relationship between media and politics, domestically and internationally, within a changing global context.
 Students will critically engage with key theories in political communication scholarship, such as agenda-setting, priming, framing, silencing and informational effects within the new media dynamics, which includes multiple new media outlets (such as state and private media), platforms, technologies and faster delivery.

-Special Topic: Politics of Terrorism
+Politics of Terrorism and Counterterrorism

 Provides students with a critical understanding of terrorism and counter-terrorism politics, policy and practice in a globalised world.
 The course examines theories, causes, typologies and case studies of terrorism, as well as counterterrorism responses by states and the international community.
 It also engages with moral, ethical and political questions posed by the discursive battleground of terrorism and counterterrorism.